 Athletes often use traditional sports recovery products which supply needed carbohydrates and electrolytes, but fail to add ingredients that aid tissue repair and to help prevent inflammation.
 The essential amino acids and natural anti-inflammatories are often the missing pieces.
 Micro traumas are repaired by your body using the building blocks of amino acids and inflammation can be reduced through natural herbs such as turmeric.
 Much has also recently been written about the role of Vitamin D in lessening the recovery time of traumatized tissue.

-MEND Orthopedic contains a specific formulation of nutrients that are proven to help heal traumatized tissue and help reduce inflammation.
+MEND Repair & Recover contains a specific formulation of nutrients that are proven to help heal traumatized tissue and help reduce inflammation.
 There is sound evidence that taking MEND prophylactically will help provide the necessary nutritional support to reduce the risk of overuse injuries.